SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 By the end of this lab, you will be able to:

-- **Analyze data with Apache Spark** : Use Microsoft Fabric to train and track a customer churn prediction model with Scikit-Learn and MLflow.
-After completing this exercise, you will have set up a lakehouse, uploaded and explored data, used Spark for transformation and visualization, and effectively managed your notebook and Spark session.
-This will demonstrate your ability to integrate and analyze data through multiple stages using advanced tools and techniques.
+- **Analyze data with Apache Spark** : You will learn how to use Apache Spark within Microsoft Fabric to explore and analyze large datasets.
+This task will guide you through creating Spark notebooks, running distributed data processing tasks, and performing data transformations to gain meaningful insights.

-- **Create a Dataflow (Gen2) in Microsoft Fabric** : Master Apache Spark for flexible, distributed data processing and analysis across platforms like Azure HDInsight and Databricks.
-Successfully created a Dataflow (Gen2) to ingest data, configured its destination, and integrated it into a pipeline.
-This streamlined the data ingestion and processing workflow within your environment.
+- **Create a Dataflow (Gen2) in Microsoft Fabric** : You will learn how to create and configure Dataflows (Gen2) to connect to data sources and perform transformations using Power Query Online.
+This task introduces the core features of Dataflows and demonstrates how they can be used in pipelines or Power BI datasets.

-- **Ingest data with a pipeline**: Automate data ingestion by building pipelines to efficiently extract, transform, and load (ETL) data from various sources into a data lake or warehouse in Microsoft Fabric.
+- **Ingest data with a pipeline**: You will learn how to build data pipelines to ingest data from external sources into a lakehouse in Microsoft Fabric.
+This includes using Apache Spark to apply custom transformations before loading the data for analysis.

 ## Pre-requisites